rca(1) General Commands Manual rca(1)

 might be in units with prefixes like kilo, mega, nano, pico, etc.

-values with small numbers of digits near decimal point, and is
+works well for values with small numbers of digits near decimal

-convenient for using the output in scripts, but gets awkward with
+point, and is convenient for use in scripts, but gets awkward with

 extremely large or extremely small numbers.
-Also, when using
+For very large

 The digits command controls the number of digits displayed by any